 Brown Creek Campground is located along the shore of the South Fork Skokomish River at the confluence with Brown Creek.
 Evergreen conifers and hardwoods provide lots of shade at this campground.
 There are 20 campsites in Brown Creek Campground: twelve will accommodate trailers and RVs and eight of the sites are suitable for tents.
+There is one ADA accessible campsite.
+Six sites at Brown Creek Campground along forest Road 2430 are open year-round.
+There is also an accessible vault toilet also open year-round nearby at Brown Creek Trailhead.
+Potable water is not available during the off-season.

 The family friendly Brown Creek Nature Loop Trail #877 can be accessed from within the campground.
 There are accessible vault toilets and potable water within the main campground during the season.
-There is one non-accessible vault toilet open year-round near the Brown Creek Interpretive Trailhead which accesses the most accessible part of the trail.
-The 6 year-round campsites along Forest Road 2430 are near the Interpretive Trailhead.

 Off-Season: Portions of Brown Creek Campground are open year round.
 During the off-season potable water is not available.